elmunoz42/sbcc-ev-charging-stations/README.md

 ### Advanced Time Series Techniques
 - **Optimize differencing parameters** in the ARIMA component to better capture the non-stationary aspects of the data
-- **Explore GARCH modeling** (Generalized Autoregressive Conditional Heteroskedasticity) to better handle the inherent volatility in charging demand patterns
+- **Explore RNN forecast modeling** (Recursive Neural Network) to better handle the inherent volatility in charging demand patterns.
+Such a model will include a larger set of features to create more robust predictions.
 - **Implement ensemble methods** combining multiple forecasting models to improve robustness across different time horizons

 ### Data Preprocessing Refinements